lee-borlace/SafetyDiscussions/readme.md

 ### Node
 Some Node modules can have an issue with the possibly older version of Node which Visual Studio uses by default.
 To get past this, in Visual Studio go to *Tools > Options > Projects and Solutions > External Web Tools* and re-order so that $(PATH) comes first.
 This will mean it will use the installed version of Node rather than what ships with Visual Studio (assuming you have Node in your path!)

+# Known Issues
+- Fabric UI DatePicker appears to have several bugs which I've not searched for workarounds for yet.
+  - Doesn't let you disable it, so we hide it where we would usually disable it.

-# Building the Solution
+# Building / Debugging the Solution
 1. Open a Node command prompt at\SafetyDiscussions\SafetyDiscussionsWeb.
 2. Run `npm install`.
 3. Open the .SLN file.
-4. Build it.

-# Known Issues
-- Fabric UI DatePicker appears to have several bugs which I've not searched for workarounds for yet.
-  - Doesn't let you disable it, so we hide it where we would usually disable it.

-# TODO

-# Bugs
-- Time offsets for dates are not being correctly passed between client and server.
+4. Configure the *Site URL* property of the SafetyDiscussions project to point to a SharePoint Online site.
+Enter credentials when prompted.
+5. Press Control + F5 to build the solution, deploy it to the SharePoint site and run it from localhost.